MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/reliable-web-app/dotnet/guidance-content.md

     - *Routing flexibility.* It allows the application team to configure ingress needs to support future changes in the application.
     - *Traffic acceleration.* It uses anycast to reach the nearest Azure point of presence and find the fastest route to the web app.
     - *Custom domains.* It supports custom domain names with flexible domain validation.
-    - *Health probes.* The application needs intelligent health probe monitoring.
+    - *Health probes.* The application requires intelligent health probe monitoring.
 Azure Front Door uses responses from the probe to determine the best origin for routing client requests.
     - *Monitoring support.* It supports built-in reports with an all-in-one dashboard for both Azure Front Door and security patterns.
 You can configure alerts that integrate with Azure Monitor.
 Azure Front Door enables the application to log each request and failed health probes.
     - *DDoS protection.* It has built-in layer 3-4 DDoS protection.
     - *Content delivery network.* It positions Relecloud to use a content delivery network.
 The content delivery network provides site acceleration.